Improving cycling safety through scientific networks

 Brisbane’s commitment to safe, active living of all residents is evidenced by the Brisbane Vision 2031.
-The Queensland government will invest more than $241 million in safe cycling infrastructure, planning and programs.
-The recently launched Queensland Cycling Strategy 2017-2027.
+The Queensland government will invest more than $241 million in safe cycling infrastructure, planning and programs pursuant to the Queensland Cycling Strategy 2017-2027.

 Brisbane has some of the best cycle facilities in Australia.
 Brisbane City Council has developed Cycling Brisbane, an award-winning free-to-join membership program and website dedicated to all things cycling in Brisbane.
 From cycling events, training courses, advice and infrastructure, to the latest deals and discounts from supporting businesses.

 Cycle tours around Brisbane

 Want to see Brisbane and experience all that it offers a little faster than on foot?
 Move around the city (and learn at the same time) with these cycle tours designed to get you wandering through the River City quickly.

 Brisbane by Bicycle

 Brisbane by Bicycle offers guided tours for locals (and tourists), made by locals.
 These fun, easy-paced adventures wind through South Bank, New Farm and Teneriffe with a picnic lunch in the middle.
 They even shout you a beer at an iconic local bar afterwards – a perfect way to refresh and restore some of the calories you burned.

 The beauty of an electric bike is that you’ll get anywhere you want to go – hilly, hot, or windy – with the same amount of energy.
 It’s not lazy, it’s smart exploring. eBike Hire Brisbane is just minutes from the Bicentennial Bikeway and is the best way to explore the riverside on two wheels.
 They even deliver bikes straight to you.